-As I have previously told you during the course of this trial, the Defendant is presumed to be innocent of the accusation against him.
-This presumption of innocence remains with the Defendant unless and until the Government presents evidence satisfying you beyond a reasonable doubt that he is guilty.
+As I have previously told you during the course of this trial, the Defendant is presumed to be innocent of the accusations against him.
+This presumption of innocence remains with the Defendant unless and until the Government presents evidence satisfying you beyond a reasonable doubt that the Defendant is guilty.